balrawi5/Advict-Task-bilal/new_task/README.md

 Overview:
     This module extends Odoo's product, sales, and invoicing functionalities by adding custom fields and logic for managing warranties.
-It also includes a warranty report
+It also includes a warranty report and an automated email notification system to remind customers about warranty expiry.

 Features:
     - Product Customization: Adds warranty period and manufacturer fields to the product form.
     - Sale Order Customization: Automatically populates the warranty period on sale order lines based on the selected product.
     - Invoice Customization: Calculates and displays the warranty expiry date on customer invoices.
     - Warranty Report: Lists sale orders along with their warranty expiry dates, with filters for products and customers.
+    - Warranty Expiry Notifications: Automatically sends an email reminder to customers 30 days before their warranty expires.

 Installation:
     1. download the module into your Odoo addons directory